Transformers: Beast Wars: BotCon comics

 In the BotCon comics, two particular Beast Wars storylines are tapped.

 In the Omega Point storyline, several events lead up to a tremendous battle against Shokaract, a Predacon fueled by the Dark Essence of Unicron himself.
-This also serves as an introduction for Apelinq, and the only appearances of Windrazor, Sandstorm, Antagony, and Cataclysm.
+This also serves as an introduction for Apelinq and features the only appearances of Windrazor, Sandstorm, Antagony, and Cataclysm.

-In the Primeval Dawn story, Tarantulas comes back from the dead alongside Ravage, Spittor, Iguanus, and Razorclaw to complete the mission he set out to do, while the Vok create Primal Prime to stand in his way; Primal Prime teams up with Airazor, Tigatron, and Ramulus, who have come back from the dead as well.
+In the Primeval Dawn story, Tarantulas returns from the dead alongside Ravage, Spittor, Iguanus, and Razorclaw to complete the mission he set out to do.
+Meanwhile, the Vok create Primal Prime, who teams up with Airazor, Tigatron, and Ramulus as an opposing team that has also returned from the dead as well.

 Dreamwave Productions

 Dreamwave Productions released a Summer Special which contained a Beast Wars story.
 It introduced three new characters, Optimus Minor, Bonecrusher, and Wolfang.
 The comic had a survey as to whether Dreamwave's new comic would be Robots In Disguise or Beast Wars.
 Beast Wars won.